nxtwave/angular-webpack-seed/README.md

 * build - creates the bundled JS/HTML/CSS for the application in the target directory
 * start - starts the application for dev on localhost:8000

-# How it Works
+# How to Structure App for Webpack

+It requires a few minor tweaks to support the Webpack build.
 Normally, a Webpack build starts from the top level source and traverses to find all the code.
 But with an Angular application, the top level source is the application module with only Angular specific text references to the feature modules.